-After collecting your Asylum-Seeker Certificate at LWC, you will be scheduled for an appointment at the Refugee Unit of the Immigration Division.
+During the course of your asylum application, you may be called for an interview at the Refugee Unit of the Immigration Division.
 At this appointment, you will have an interview with an Immigration Officer with the assistance of an interpreter (in your preferred language) provided by the same authorities.

 During the interview, you are required to submit: